oddessentials/odd-demonstration/docs/INVARIANTS.md

 # System Invariants

 This document defines the non-negotiable guarantees that the Distributed Task Observatory maintains.
 These invariants are enforced by CI and must pass on every merge to `main`.
+Items marked 📝 are governance-only and not CI-enforced.

 ---